Quasiprobability fluctuation theorem behind the spread of quantum information: Methods

 Combined with the initial state setup, the final state is given by the circuit

 Measuring the qubits R, S, and E in the computational basis can reveal the statistics of the final state.
-Note that the final state $\rho'_{RS}$ is no longer entangled (but classically correlated).
+Note that the final state $\rho'_{SR}$ is no longer entangled (but classically correlated).
+The measured results, given by the simulators and the real quantum processor {\fontfamily{qcr}\selectfont ibm\_lagos} are shown in Fig. \ref{fig_initial_final}.